curiousest/curiousest.github.io/_drafts/tabum/thought-basilisk-messiah.md

 "I love the living things in the universe.
 I want them to continue existing as long as possible."
 "I love the living things and non-living in the universe.
 I want them to continue existing as long as possible."

-It seems like that man was at the far end of the spectrum.
+It seems like that man was at the beginning of the spectrum.
 He wasn't yet ready to grow his definition of 'self'.
-As people get older, they tend to move down the spectrum.
+As people get older, they tend to move along the spectrum.
 Perhaps they're learning to love more?
 Perhaps, "you can only love yourself, not 'others'.
 'More love' is changing what's included in 'yourself', by adding others."
+How big is your sense of self?

 Can you remember some behaviour you used to have that you no longer have?
 Maybe a particular thing about how you acted as a child, adolescent, teen, or something else in the recent past.
 You could channel that behaviour again, right?
 Think about what that version of you would do right now.
 It's not the same as what you would do now.
 That's because that version of you, that idea, that thought basilisk - it's quite old.
 It's almost forgotten, the death of an idea.
 And that's ok.

-## Interlude
+## The last cycle

+*Under any conditions, the base purposes still hold true.*

 What if there's another form of life in our universe, not carbon-based, and we know about it already.
 Ideas...
 They live and they die.
 I think ideas are beings too.
 I'm a being too.
 I exist.
 There's all kinds of species of ideas.